 \textbullet\ We propose MultiANDA, an approximate Bayesian inference method to realize transfer-based adversarial attacks.
-MultiANDA searches for the distribution of the perturbations instead of finding a specific adversary for each input example.
-Thus, a good approximation of the true perturbation posterior boosts the generalization (transferability) of the generated adversarial examples.
+We learn the perturbation distribution instead of finding a specific adversary for each input example.
+Thus, a good approximation of the true perturbation posterior boosts the generalization (i.e., transferability) of the generated adversarial examples.

 \textbullet\ We devise a stochastic adversarial attacking process instead of the original deterministic one initialized from one input by random image translations.
 In this way, we profit the asymptotic normality of SGA for a better perturbation distribution learning.
 Adopting the deep ensemble strategy, an effective mechanism for approximating Bayesian marginalization \cite{WIL20}, MultiANDA accurately and efficiently estimate the posterior distribution over the perturbations by using the geometry information along the attacking trajectory.

-\textbullet\ The learned distributions of perturbation allow to draw any number of adversarial examples.
-We experimentally validate that the sampled adversaries have comparably high attack success rates with the single generated ones, even for the defense models.
-This result demonstrates the great potential of our method for designing a more robust defense model through adversarial training.
+\textbullet\ The learned distributions of perturbation allow drawing an unlimited number of adversarial examples for one input.
+We experimentally validate that the sampled adversaries have comparably high attack success rates with the singly generated ones, even on the defense models.
+This result demonstrates the great potential of our method for designing defense strategies grounded in adversarial training.

-\textbullet\ Extensive experiment results on seven normally trained and seven defense models show that the proposed method outperforms nine state-of-the-art black-box attacks on deep learning models with or without advanced defenses.
+\textbullet\ Extensive experiment results show that the proposed method outperforms ten state-of-the-art black-box attacks on deep learning models with or without advanced defenses.
 Significantly, MultiANDA is more advantageous when attacking the advanced defense models.
 Thus, ANDA and MultiANDA are expected to benchmark new defense methods in the future.
 Our code is available at \url{https://github.com/CLIAgroup/ANDA}.